-Jobs will be based on an employment contract established in accordance with the national regulatory framework of the hosting country.
-The job will be of good quality (in terms of skills and training opportunities, working conditions, promotion of gender equality).
+Jobs must be based on an employment contract established in accordance with the national regulatory framework of the hosting country.
+The job must be of good quality (in terms of skills and training opportunities, working conditions, promotion of gender equality).

-The aim is to provide Corps participants with a job within organisations (NGOs, public authorities or private companies) operating in solidarity-related sectors, which will provide them with the skills and experience that will strengthen their employability and support their transition into the labour market.
+The aim is to provide Corps participants with a job within organisations (NGOs, public authorities or private companies) operating in solidarity-related sectors, which provides them with the skills and experience that will strengthen their employability and support their transition into the labour market.
 At societal level, the aim is to address unmet demand for labour in solidarity-related sectors and promote solidarity across Member States.

-The duration of the support offered to jobs placements under European Solidarity Corps, will range between a minimum of 2 months and a maximum of 12 months, in compliance with relevant national legislation in terms of jobs duration.
+The duration of the support offered to jobs under European Solidarity Corps, range between a minimum of two months and a maximum of 12 months, in compliance with relevant national legislation in terms of jobs duration.

-Placements are offered - by participating organisations holding a valid Quality Label - to European Solidarity Corps participants, i.e. young people between 18 and 30 years of age who are nationals or legally residing in a participating country and have registered in the European Solidarity Corps portal.
+Activities are offered - by supporting organisations holding a valid Quality Label for the occupational strand - to European Solidarity Corps participants, i.e. young people between 18 until 30 years who are nationals or legally residing in a participating country and have registered in the European Solidarity Corps portal.
+These jobs may take place in providing organisations not holding a Quality Label, provided they are supported by a supporting organisations holding a valid Quality Label for the occupational strand.